ruven/iipmooviewer/README.md

 Image Blending
 --------------
-It's also possible to load several images for comparison and dynamically blend between them to compare.
-This is useful, for example, for comparing scientific imagery of the same scene or object.
-Images should be of the same size and registered.
-The blending component is in src/blending.js, but is built by default into the main compressed iipmooviewer js file in the javascript/ folder.
-To use, simply load the the viewer as normal with the default image, but use the blend() function to provide a list of all images and text for use in the selection box.
-For eample:
+It's also possible to load several registered images for comparison and blend between them using a slider to compare.
+This is useful, for example, for comparing scientific imagery, multispectral or images taken at different times of the same scene or object.
+Images should all be of the same size and be precisely registered.
+The blending functionality is in src/blending.js and is built by default into the main minimized iipmooviewer js file in the js/ folder.
+There are two blending modes available.
+The first provides a pair of drop down menus from which to select the blended images and a slider blend between them.
+The second blending modes provides a simpler interface with a single slider that allows the user to transition sequentially between all the blended images.

+Menu-driven blending mode is activated via the "blend()" function.
+To use, simply load the the viewer as normal with the default image, but use the blend() function to provide a list of all images and text for use in the selection box as in the following example:

+For sequential slider-driven blending use the "multiblend()" function:

 <pre>
 var iipmooviewer = new IIPMooViewer( "targetframe", {